 - Preterm birth/ low birth weight – Preterm births are defined as delivery before 37 weeks of pregnancy.
 Premature babies may have more health problems, which could require them to stay in hospitals longer than babies that are born full term.
 According to the 2021 March of Dimes report card, Alabama was graded F with a preterm rate of 12.9%.

-The March of Dimes Prematurity report for 2020 also found the following:- 1,127 babies on average are born in Alabama per week
+The March of Dimes Prematurity report for (revised 2021 data) also found the following:- 1,108 babies on average are born in Alabama per week

-– In total, preterm and low birth weight accounted for about 15% of all infant deaths in 2019According to the ADPH Infant Mortality report for 2020:
+– In total, preterm and low birth weight accounted for about 17% of all infant deaths in 2020 according to the Alabama Perinatal Report for 2021:

 - Congenital birth defects – Birth defects are health conditions that are present at birth.
 They change the shape or function of one or more parts of the body.